Diem0n/aura/README.md

     npm dev
     ```

-## 📜 Version Chronicles
+## 📜 Version History

-Explore the magical progression of Aura's versions:
+Explore the different stages of Aura's development:

-`v1.0 - The Awakening:` The dawn of Aura's magic, laying the groundwork for its journey.
+`v1.0 - The Awakening:` Initial launch, setting the foundation.

-`v2.0 - The Evolution:` Enhanced components and layout, enhancing the user's magical experience.
+`v2.0 - The Evolution:`Enhanced components and layouts for improved user experience.

-`v3.0 - The Ascension:` Transcend to new heights as Aura unlocks premium features, invoking inspiration.
+`v3.0 - The Ascension:` Premium features introduced, inspiring further growth.

-View the compelete [🌌 Chronicals](./CHANGELOG.md) details
+For complete details, refer to the [🌌 Version History.](./docs/CHANGELOG.md)

 ## ✨ Contribution

-Be a part of Aura's enchanting growth [View Contribution Guide](./CONTRIBUTION.MD).
-Forge your own magical path by forking the repository, casting your spells, and opening a pull request.
-Together, we'll elevate Aura's charm.
+Join us in Aura's journey by contributing.
+Find guidelines in the [Contribution Guide](./docs/CONTRIBUTION.MD).
+Fork the repository, make your enhancements, and create a pull request to help Aura flourish.